Pregnancy meditation is huge these days, and well frankly, meditation for any season of your life is getting more popular!

 One thing will be certain, once your baby is born there will be little to no sleep.
 Meditation has been proven to improve sleep, so what are you waiting for!
 It’ll be great to be able to nap when your baby is sleeping, and if meditation gets you there, then why not?

 Parenthood will bring about an abundance of new situations.
 Meditation will help you deal with these scenarios in accordance with your core values instead of quickly reacting to your emotions then and there.
 It will help you be a better parent.

-As I mentioned before, meditation will reduce the risk depression.
+As I mentioned before, meditation will reduce the risk of depression.
 This also goes for postpartum depression!
-It’s estimated that about 1 in 5 women suffer from a postpartum mental health issue.
+It’s estimated that about 1 in 5 women suffers from a postpartum mental health issue.
 Start meditating today to reduce your risk.